-- 6. Buses must have an FMVSS-compliant padded restraining barrier in front of the forward-most passenger seat on each side of the bus.
-Also see Section V for restraining barrier requirements for buses equipped with wheelchair lifts.
-Restraining barriers at the entrance side and the driver's side must have a full-width, aluminized steel panel below the padded section extending down to the floor, except as specified under heater/defroster specifications (see ELECTRICAL EQUIPMENT AND WIRING). - 7.
-All Type A school buses sold through the State of Florida school bus bid must be equipped with Type II, three-point seat belts in all passenger seating positions.
-These belt systems must meet the requirements of National School Transportation Specifications and Procedures, Revised 2015. - 8.
-All types C and D buses must be equipped with lap belts in all passenger seating positions, meeting the following requirements: - a.
+- 6. All Type A school buses sold through the State of Florida school bus bid must be equipped with Type II, three-point seat belts in all passenger seating positions.
+These belt systems must meet the requirements of National School Transportation Specifications and Procedures, Revised 2015. - 7.
+All Types C and D buses must be equipped with lap belts in all passenger seating positions, meeting the following requirements: - a.
 All belts and anchorages must comply with FMVSS Nos.
 209 and 210. - b.
 Belts must be manufacturer's standard style lap belts.
 The nonadjustable buckle end of each belt must be the aisle-side connection point on each passenger seat. - c.
-Each two-part belt must be separately color-coded to aid in proper connection. - d.
+Each two-part belt must be separately color coded to aid in proper connection. - d.
 Any belt system with parts that can be manually disassembled without the use of tools and any system that is subject to easy vandalism shall not be approved for use in Florida school buses. - e.
 Retractable seat belts are permissible at the purchaser's option.
 If this system is specified, the retractors must be emergency locking type, and the retractors must be mounted below the seat bight.
 Seat bight is defined as the area close to and including the intersection of the surfaces of the vehicle seat cushion and the seat back. - f.
 All federal requirements supersede any of these requirements. - g.
 School districts may install restraining systems that differ from these requirements as necessary to accommodate pre-school age children and children with special needs.
 Such systems must comply with FMVSS Nos.
-209, 210 and 213, as applicable, and must be approved by the body manufacturer. - 9.
+209, 210, and 213, as applicable, and must be approved by the body manufacturer. - 8.
 All buses must also be equipped with a durable webbing cutter having a full width handgrip and a protected, replaceable blade.
 The required belt cutter must be mounted in a location accessible to the driver in the seated position and be easily detachable.